Dazzler (Marvel Comics): Impact

 Brian Andersen of The Advocate said, "Dazzler isn’t queer.
-But being the premier superhero pop singer in the Marvel Universe means a strong argument can be made that she’s a gay icon.
-Dazzler debuted in 1980 as a roller-skating, catsuit-wearing rocker.
-She would be a fabulous addition to an X-movie set in the ’80s – the era in which X-Men: Apocalypse will reportedly take place.
-Ditch the skates and the disco influence and reintroduce Dazzler as a Madonna/Cyndi Lauper kind of rubber band bracelet–wearing, teased hair–sporting, fashion-trendsetting pop songstress, and you’ve got one fabulous addition to the team."
+But being the premier superhero pop singer in the Marvel Universe means a strong argument can be made that she’s a gay icon."
 Hayden Manders of Nylon wrote, "All socio-political commentary aside, superhero narratives are filled with strong female characters, which we know makes up a huge percentage of queer icons.
 Characters like Wonder Woman, Storm, Dazzler, Captain Marvel, and Buffy the Vampire Slayer are fierce and independent, capable of kicking just as much (if not more!) ass as their male counterparts. [...]
 That sort of representation is vital to the queer experience; it helps normalize what the world often sees as abnormal.
 Their superpowers only add another element of fearlessness to the community, because to be queer is to have superpowers."